GQCG/GQCP/README.md

     export LIBINT_DATA_PATH=/usr/local/libint/2.3.1/share/libint/2.3.1/basis

+Note that conda offers virtual environments that ease installation and linking to these libraries.
+Please consult the Travis config file for more information.

 ### CMake out-of-source build

 For a default CMake build, the steps are the following:

 1. clone the master branch, which contains the latest release

         https://github.com/GQCG/gqcp.git --branch master --single-branch